-Conformance with the requirements of this section shall be demonstrated through analysis.
-The dynamic analysis shall be validated against the required quasi-static elastic-plastic testing of the front-end structure.
+Conformance with the requirements of this section shall be demonstrated through dynamic analysis, or dynamic impact test as specified in Appendix F to 49 CFR 238.
+When utilized, the dynamic analysis shall be validated against the required quasi-static elastic-plastic testing of the front-end structure.